Discover a Multitude of Ways to Keep Cool in Lake George This Summer

 Leap Into the Swimming Pool at Gurney Lane

 There is a pool available to the public (residents and visitors) at Gurney Lane Recreation Area.
-For the summer of 2020 the pool is by reservation only through Queensbury Parks & Recreation.
+The pool is typically open from mid-June to early September - visit Queensbury Recreation on Facebook or at https://recreation.queensbury.net/ for hours and pricing.
 This 6,200-foot outdoor pool has a 1-meter diving well and a slide, as well as a shallow area ideal for kids.